deepfence/YaraHunter/README.md

 $ docker run -it --rm deepfenceio/deepfence-ioc-scanner:latest --help

 Usage of ./IOCScanner:
-  -config-path string
-    	Searches for config.yaml from given directory.
-If not set, tries to find it from IOCScanner binary's and current directory
   -debug-level string
         Debug levels are one of FATAL, ERROR, IMPORTANT, WARN, INFO, DEBUG.
 Only levels higher than the debug-level are displayed (default "ERROR")
+  -host-mount-path string
+        If scanning the host, specify the host mount path for path exclusions to work correctly.
   -image-name string
         Name of the image along with tag to scan for IOC -json-filename string
         Output json file name.
 If not set, it will automatically create a filename based on image or dir name -local string
         Specify local directory (absolute path) which to scan.
 Scans only given directory recursively.
-  -max-multi-match uint
+  -max-ioc uint
-    	Maximum number of matches of same pattern in one file.
-This is used only when multi-match option is enabled. (default 3) -max-ioc uint
-    	Maximum number of IOC to find in one container image or file system. (default 1000) -maximum-file-size uint
+        Maximum number of IOC to find in one container image or file system. (default 1000) -maximum-file-size int
-    	Maximum file size to process in KB (default 256) -multi-match
+        Maximum file size to process in bytes (default 33554432) -output-path string
-    	Output multiple matches of same pattern in one file.
-By default, only one match of a pattern is output for a file for better performance
-  -output-path string
         Output directory where json file will be stored.
-If not set, it will output to current directory -temp-directory string
+If not set, it will output to current directory (default ".")
+  -temp-directory string
         Directory to process and store repositories/matches (default "/tmp") -threads int
-    	Number of concurrent threads (default number of logical CPUs) -socket-path string
+        Number of concurrent threads (default number of logical CPUs)
-  		The gRPC server socket path
 ```

 ## Quickly Try Using Docker